There is not an ounce of flour to be found anywhere. ‘The shelves are empty,’ Mum phones to tell me. ‘I’ve looked everywhere.’

-I look at the opened bag of Be-Ro, dusted in flour, torn in places.
+I look at the opened bag of Be-Ro, which is dusted in flour and torn in places.
 ‘It’s seen better days,’ I say, taking it out.
 ‘It could have been in here for years.’
 I try to remember when I last baked a cake, or some buns, or anything, but I can’t.
 ‘I’m not sure it’s edible.’

 ‘Of course it is.
 It lasts forever.
 I can’t believe you have flour.
 That’s brilliant.’

-‘You’ve not seen it,’ I say, holding it at arms-length.
+‘You’ve not seen it.’
+I hold it at arm’s length.

 ‘Check the best before,’ Mum says.

 I search the bag for a date.
 A white sprinkling of flour falls onto my worktops — the ones I’ve just cleaned.
 ‘I can’t find it,’ I say, wanting to drop it into the bin before it causes any more mess.